aurelia/binding/doc/article/en-US/binding-basics.md

 The first span uses the `bind` command.
 The second uses string interpolation.
 The interpolated version is much easier to read and easy to remember because the syntax matches the [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax standardized in ES2015/ES6.

-String interpolation can be used within html attributes as an alternative to one-way binding.
-By default, the mode of an interpolation binding is `one-way` and the result of the expression is always coerced to a string.
+String interpolation can be used within html attributes as an alternative to to-view binding.
+By default, the mode of an interpolation binding is `to-view` and the result of the expression is always coerced to a string.
 Results that are `null` or `undefined` will result in empty string.

 ## [Element Content](aurelia-doc://section/7/version/1.0.0)